Have a Means of Escape and Clear Evacuation Route

 The responsible person such as the building owner, manager, or employer holds the duty to protect the safety of other occupants, employees and guests and must ensure the following:

 - All emergency routes and exits must be kept clear from any obstructions at all times

-- All emergency routes and exits must directly lead to a place of safety commonly known as muster point
+- All emergency routes and exits must directly lead to a place of safety commonly known as a muster point

 - In the event of an emergency, occupants should be able to evacuate the establishment as quickly as possible

-- The number, distribution and dimensions of emergency routes and exits should be sufficient considering the use, equipment and dimensions of the area and the maximum number of persons who may be present at any time
+- The number, distribution, and dimensions of emergency routes and exits should be sufficient considering the use, equipment, and dimensions of the area and the maximum number of persons who may be present at any time

 - Emergency doors should open towards the direction of escape

 - Sliding or revolving doors should not be used for exits specifically emergency exits